Cysharp/UniTask/README.md

 await UniTask.DelayFrame(1000, cancellationToken: cts.Token);
 ```

-CancellationToken can create by `CancellationTokenSource` or MonoBehaviour's extension method `GetCancellationTokenOnDestroy`.
+CancellationToken can be created by `CancellationTokenSource` or MonoBehaviour's extension method `GetCancellationTokenOnDestroy`.

 ```csharp
 // this CancellationToken lifecycle is same as GameObject. await UniTask.DelayFrame(1000, cancellationToken: this.GetCancellationTokenOnDestroy());
 ```

-When detect cancellation, all methods throws `OperationCanceledException` and propagate to upstream. `OperationCanceledException` is special exception, if not handled this exception, finally it is propagated to `UniTaskScheduler.UnobservedTaskException`.
+When cancellation is detected, all methods throw `OperationCanceledException` and propagate upstream. `OperationCanceledException` is a special exception, if this exception is not handled, it is propagated finally to `UniTaskScheduler.UnobservedTaskException`.

-Default behaviour of received unhandled exception is write log as exception.
-Log level can change by `UniTaskScheduler.UnobservedExceptionWriteLogType`.
-If you want to change custom beavhiour, set action to `UniTaskScheduler.UnobservedTaskException.`
+The default behaviour of received unhandled exception is to write log as exception.
+Log level can be changed using `UniTaskScheduler.UnobservedExceptionWriteLogType`.
+If you want to use custom behaviour, set an action to `UniTaskScheduler.UnobservedTaskException.`

-If you want to cancel behaviour in async UniTask method, throws `OperationCanceledException` manually.
+If you want to cancel behaviour in an async UniTask method, throw `OperationCanceledException` manually.

 ```csharp
 public async UniTask<int> FooAsync()